- Classic, sporty design

 Now a firm fixture in the Fossil Group's annual Wear OS launch bonanza, Emporio Armani is back with the third smartwatch from its Connected range.

-The fashion house entered the space back in 2017, before expanding with a redesign and more 'typical' smartwatch features in last year's edition.
+The fashion house entered the space back in 201 - and has become a staple of the Wear OS smartwatch scene, before expanding with a redesign and more 'typical' smartwatch features in last year's edition.

-For reference, that's just slightly cheaper than the latest Apple Watch, and around $200 more expensive than the Apple Watch Series 3.
+For reference, that's just slightly cheaper than the latest Apple Watch, and around more expensive than the Apple Watch Series 3.
+And Emporio Armani is also out-pricing the excellent Samsung Galaxy Watch Active 2 and the Fossil Gen 5.

 Is it a convincing alternative to the best smartwatches currently available?
 We've been putting the Emporio Armani Smartwatch 3 to the test to find out.